perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 - SSDT-EC-USBX: fake Embedded Controller on Skylake and later, also fix USB power
 - SSDT-PLUG: power management on Haswell and newer CPUs; to configure the plugin-type=1 parameter on the first processor
 - SSDT-PMC: native NVRAM support on systems that lack it, for example Z390 chipsets
-- SSDT-USBW: to wake from sleep with a single mouse or keyboard touch (this SSDT works with USBWakeFixup.kext) >> very likely not needed if USB device in DeviceProperties has `acpi-wake-type=01`.
+- SSDT-USBW: to wake from sleep with a single mouse or keyboard touch (this SSDT works with USBWakeFixup.kext) >> very likely not needed if USB device in DeviceProperties has `acpi-wake-type=01` >> removed with OpenCore 0.8.9 release, using `acpi-wake-gpe=6D` in USB DeviceProperties instead.

 **Drivers**